syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/Dealing-with-docking-child.md

 ---
 layout: post
 title: Dealing with docking child | WindowsForms | Syncfusion
-description: Dealing with docking child
+description: This section explains about resizing, positioning and customizing the visibility of caption button of docking child windows
 platform: WindowsForms
 control: DockingManager
 documentation: ug